dcarley/coredns/GOVERNANCE.md

 mentioned above.
 Once a project is accepted, it's considered a __CNCF sub-project under the umbrella of CoreDNS__.

+## New Plugins

+The CoreDNS is open to receive new plugins as part of the CoreDNS repo.
+The submission process is the same as a Pull Request submission.
+Unlike small Pull Requests though, a new plugin submission should only be approved by a maintainer not associated or affiliated with the author(s) of the plugin.

 ## Code of Conduct

 The [CoreDNS Code of Conduct](CODE-OF-CONDUCT.md) is aligned with the CNCF Code of Conduct.